sarabirdy/ispy_python/README.md

 - numpy

 Configuration ('config.py')
-- db: Database credentials
+- db: Local database credentials
-- setup: Should the pre-simulation tasks be executed?
+- setup: Must be True the on the first ever run.
+After that, can be False.
+Set to True whenever you want to start fresh.